-General Liability for Truckers (2026): Coverage, Cost, Limits & Requirements
+General Liability for Truckers (2026): Coverage & Cost

-Trucking insurance made simple: learn what general liability for truckers covers, typical $1M/$2M limits, and cost ranges.
-Get your Logrock quote.
+Learn what general liability for truckers covers, typical $1M/$2M limits, costs, exclusions, and when it is required.

 General liability for truckers covers third-party injury or property damage claims caused by your non-driving business operations—like slip-and-falls at a dock, damage while loading/unloading, or certain personal/advertising injury claims.
 It doesn’t replace auto liability, and it won’t pay for a crash on the road.
 Most owner-operators buy GL because brokers, shippers, and warehouses require it to tender loads and issue a COI (Certificate of Insurance).

 If you’re running lean, GL can feel “optional” until a compliance department says “COI or no load.”
-This guide breaks down what it covers, what it excludes, common limits, and realistic cost ranges—so you protect cash flow without paying for fluff.
+This guide breaks down what it covers, what it excludes, common limits, realistic cost ranges, and how to keep GL aligned with the rest of your trucking insurance stack.

 Key Takeaways: Essential General Liability for Truckers